iamthe-Wraith/cli-template/src/lib/README.md

 # /lib/

-this directory houses all custom libraries used in this project, like a library written to handle all github api interaction, for example.
+this directory houses all custom libraries used in this project, like a library written to handle retrieving cpu usage details, for example.